How Successful People Think provides readers with an overview of how the mindsets and beliefs of successful people.

 Leaders must be grounded in reality and take into account best-case scenarios, worst-case scenarios, and likelihoods.

 5. Strategic Thinking

-Strategic thinking requires that you put your ideas and solutions on a bigger plan.
+Strategic thinking requires that you put your ideas and solutions into a bigger plan.

-Basically, thinking contingencies and how to actually make it happen.
+Basically, thinking about contingencies and how to actually make it happen.